By The Rye Garden Club Conservation Committee

 It may be the last thing you ever recycle, but a very important one at that!
 For thousands and thousands of years, human beings have been devising new ways to dispose of themselves.
 For a variety of reasons, there has been a growing movement toward green burials that allow us to say goodbye to our loved ones without leaving an excessive footprint on our increasingly crowded earth.

-Many of the traditional burial practices leave a tremendous environmental impact.
-With the coming wave of baby boomers, there will be a huge demand for death-care options.
+With the coming wave of baby boomers, there will be a huge demand for death-care options like Asian funerals.
 At the most basic level, there will simply not be enough space to bury people in cemeteries.
 As a result, some people are choosing to forgo traditional burial, which historically has involved embalming, bulky coffins, cement vaults and large monuments.
 Some advocates of “green burials” maintain that conventional burial pollutes the earth with toxic chemicals from the embalming process and uses up valuable land in a wasteful, inefficient manner.
 Even beyond the land considerations, the production of brass coffins and concrete vaults is a tremendous energy/resource intensive process.
 And for those Boomers who choose to be cremated, it takes a whopping 75 trillion BTUs to heat those furnaces to 3,500 degrees for three hours.

 There are an increasing number of alternatives for those opting for a greener burial.
 In its simplest form, what we now call “green burial” used to be called “burial”.
 It is just a return to nature the way the Pilgrims did it: with a simple wooden box or shroud and a tree planted over the grave.
 There are already over 40 environmentally friendly cemeteries in the United States, up from just a few only a decade ago.
 The Green Burial Council, a nonprofit organization working to encourage environmentally sustainable death care, now certifies cemeteries.